JeyRunner/tuda-typst-templates/README.md

 To be on the safe side, double-check the embedded fonts in the pdf (there should be no `Roboto condensed`).
 What also works is to uninstall/deactivate all `Roboto condensed` fonts from your system.

-### Publishing on TUBamer
+### Publishing on TUbama
-For publishing your compiled document (e.g. thesis) on TUBamer, the document has to comply with the pdf/A standard.
+For publishing your compiled document (e.g. thesis) on TUbama, the document has to comply with the pdf/A standard.
 Therefore, set the PDF standard for compiling for the final submission:
 ```bash
 typst compile main.typ --font-path asssets/fonts/ --pdf-standard a-2b
 ```
-In case this should not yield a PDF which is accepted by TUBamer, you can use a converter to convert from the Typst output to PDF/A, but check that there are no losses during the conversion.
+In case this should not yield a PDF which is accepted by TUbama, you can use a converter to convert from the Typst output to PDF/A, but check that there are no losses during the conversion.

 ## Todos
 - [todos of thesis template](templates/tudapub/TODO.md)